+Recently Issued Accounting Pronouncements.
 In January 2017, the FASB issued ASU 2017-04, "Simplifying the Test for Goodwill Impairment" ("ASU 2017-04").
-This update eliminates the second of the two-step goodwill impairment test, as described in Note 6, "Goodwill and Other Intangible Assets."
-Instead, an entity should perform its annual or interim goodwill impairment test by comparing the fair value of a reporting unit to its carrying amount and recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value, not to exceed the total amount of goodwill allocated to the reporting unit.
+This update eliminates the requirement to perform a hypothetical purchase price allocation to measure goodwill impairment.
+In testing goodwill for impairment, an entity may elect to utilize a qualitative assessment to evaluate whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+If the qualitative assessment indicates that goodwill impairment is more likely than not, an entity should perform its annual or interim goodwill impairment test by comparing the fair value of a reporting unit to its carrying amount and recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value, not to exceed the total amount of goodwill allocated to the reporting unit.
 ASU 2017-04 is effective for the first interim period within annual reporting periods beginning after December 15, 2019, which will be the Partnership's first quarter of fiscal 2021.
 Early adoption of ASU 2017-04 is permitted.
-The Partnership does not expect that the adoption of ASU 2017-04 will have a material impact on the Partnership's consolidated financial statements.
+The Partnership does not expect the adoption of ASU 2017-04 will have a material impact on the Partnership's consolidated financial statements.